 Occasionally that Top Master already exists, and you just have to study closely what skills they have mastered.

-If your role is to become a great Visionary Product Leader, you can look at Steve Jobs and see that he has the following skills: persuasion, innovation, design, user experience, branding, marketing, leadership, execution.
+If your role is to become a great Visionary Product Leader, you can look at Steve Jobs or Elon Musk and see that they have the following skills: persuasion, innovation, design, user experience, branding, marketing, leadership, execution.

-Therefore, you can create a Talent Triangle (Final) that mimics that of Steve Jobs.
+Therefore, you can create a Target Talent Triangle that mimics that of Steve Jobs and/or Elon Musk.

-In the above, you can see Yu-kai’s Skill Triangle (Final), where it is optimized to be a thought leader in behavioral design and gamification, while sharing all his knowledge on a gamified education platform such as Octalysis Prime.
-This is where Yu-kai wants to be to be a top player in his game.
+In the above, you can see Yu-kai’s Target Skill Triangle, where it is optimized to be a thought leader in behavioral design and gamification, while sharing all his knowledge on a gamified education platform such as Octalysis Prime.
+This is where Yu-kai wants to be in 2008 as a top player in his game.

 You can see that the top skills now focus on being the greatest at Octalysis Gamification (which makes sense since Yu-kai is the creator of that school of design), but empathetic writing and presentation skills (both video and speech) become on top.
 Yu-kai needs to present his ideas in compelling ways to truly transform the masses.